EsotericOrganisation/tss-website/README.md

 The Slimy Swamp used to be a Minecraft & Discord server developed by [@EsotericEnderman](https://github.com/EsotericEnderman) and [@rolyPolyVole](https://github.com/rolyPolyVole), which was planned to be further heavily developed.
 However, development ceased after [@EsotericEnderman](https://github.com/EsotericEnderman) abandoned the project.

-It was essentially the precursor to the [@Esoteric Organisation](https://github.com/EsotericOrganisation).
+It was essentially the precursor to the [Esoteric Organisation](https://github.com/EsotericOrganisation).

 ## To-Do List